1Password/vault-plugin-secrets-onepassword/QUICKSTART.md

     - `id`: the ID of the section
 - `sections`: an array of sections to create for the item; each section can be described with the following:
   - `id`: an ID for the section
-  - `label`: How the section will be titled in the UI
+  - `label`: how the section will be titled in the UI

 #### Example Login item with custom section